drraccoony/Polo-Godot/README.md

 All other sprites, tilesets, sounds, and backgrounds exist in the original Gamemaker project file.
 The original game had 3 worlds, and several enemies.

 ## Music Theme Permission
 The [Main Polo Theme](https://www.youtube.com/watch?v=1D_2J2wtbCk) can be found here with original files available.
-Permission given from Filip Skutela.
+Permission given from the composer.
-> Sure, you can use the music as long as it is credited within your game with my nickname and/or real name (Lamb/Filip Skutela).
+> Sure, you can use the music as long as it is credited within your game with my nickname and/or real name (Lamb).
 What I'd like to ask is NOT to put my real name as a text on webpages with external game descriptions, credits etc. This is because of Google-search.
 I am committed into professional music composing here and possible search results with game-stuff etc. are no longer desirable for me.

 With original music files:
 > There's also one thing I'd like to mention with your replaying routines.
 I don't know whether you're using module player or prerendered MP3/OGG file, but this tune is being played incorrectly.
 I'm sending you several versions at different bitrates as ready-to-use, as well as recommended player engine for XM files of mine (they are very hardly coded and most of players are not capable of handling 100% XM compatibility).
 I'm attaching a link because of gmail.com .exe file rejection: